andreas-zeller/papers-as-modules/README.md

     return fib(n - 2) + fib(n - 1)
 ```

 and then evaluate it right within my document, with the result getting integrated into my document immediately.
-Anything you see prefixed by `Out[...]:` is computed by the notebook processor.
+Anything you see in a block after code (typically prefixed by `Out[...]:`) is computed by the notebook processor.

 ```python